-Three CSULB students took home awards at the CSU Student Research Competition at Cal Poly Pomona May 10-11.
+Four CSULB students took home awards at the 2014 CSU Student Research Competition at CSU East Bay on May 2-3.

 They were among nine CSULB students competing against nearly 200 others from universities throughout the CSU system.
 See the complete list of students who participated.
 Congratulations to Amberle, Tamara, Matthew and all of the students on their outstanding research.